schattopadhyay98/studentattendanceportal/Student Attendance Portal/Student Attendance Portal/README.md

 * Cmake
 * dlib
 * face_recognition
-###This project has been made by final year students of University of Engineering and Management, Kolkata.
+###This project has been made by Sagnik Chattopadhyay